 For opponents of Mayor Bill Finch, it’s tempting to declare Anthony Musto’s city voter shellacking by Marilyn Moore was a referendum on the mayor.
 It’s not.
 It was a referendum on Anthony Musto from an opponent and a coalition force of many that drew a contrast on his job performance and disengagement from voter concerns.

 Entries Tagged as 'Ed Gomes'

-August 14th, 2014 · 29 Comments · Analysis and Comment, City Politics, State Politics
+August 14th, 2014 · 29 Comments · Analysis and Comment, City Council, City Politics, Development and Zoning, Education, News and Events, State Politics

-February 25th, 2013 · 27 Comments · Analysis and Comment, Education, News and Events
+July 22nd, 2014 · 22 Comments · Analysis and Comment, City Politics, News and Events, State Politics

 Three weeks left until the Tsunami Tuesday August 12 Democratic primary and absentee ballots are now available.
 What would a city election be without the magical world of AB-racadabra (Gotta reach out and grab ya).
 So who ya supporting?

 Tags: Alberto "Tito" Ayala·Andre Baker·Andres Ayala·Anthony Musto·Charlie Stallworth·Chris Rosario·Christina Ayala·Dennis Bradley·Ed Gomes·Ernie Newton·Jack Hennessy·Marilyn Moore·Santa Ayala·Scott Hughes